OUR STORY SO FAR...

 Samla continued to develop programmes for various age groups ranging from the tweens aged 9-12 years, teens aged 13-19 and the younger adult generation from 20 onwards.

-In 2012 Joshua Laitphlang and Alexander Pearce, having been volunteers at a Samla seminar on ‘detoxification,’ decided to take on the personal challenge of 10 days of cleansing.
-Joshua, a break-dancer and Alexander, a keen rugby player, were enthused by the positive results, which in turn resuscitated ‘Samla’ into Samla Tribe a family business.
+In 2014 Joshua Laitphlang, having been volunteers at a Samla seminar on ‘detoxification,’ decided to take on the personal challenge of 10 days of cleansing.
+Joshua, a break-dancer was enthused by the positive results, which in turn resuscitated ‘Samla’ into Samla Tribe a family business.
 Their young friends who witnessed their clear skin, better concentration, energy and productivity after

 the 10 day cleanse wanted to try it out.